 Redistribution will not be considered in Phase 1 as providers identified for this phase will have adequate storage capacity and accommodate a large number of doses.
 For subsequent phases, the DOH will require all vaccine redistribution to be pre-approved through the COVID-19 vaccine management team.
-To be considered for approval, the provider must complete and submit the CDC Supplemental COVID-19 Vaccine Redistribution Agreement and provide documentation regarding the number of doses to be transferred, the site name and location that will be receiving the vaccine, cold chain history to ensure the efficacy of the vaccine has not been compromised, five days of temperature logs from the receiving site to ensure proper storage and handling and agree to proper packing and temperature monitoring during the transfer, the transferring and receiving sites are required to adjust their vaccine inventory to reflect the vaccine transfer within 24 hours.
+To be considered for approval, the provider must complete and submit the CDC Supplemental COVID-19 Vaccine Redistribution Agreement and provide documentation regarding the number of doses to be transferred, the site name and location that will be receiving the vaccine, cold chain history to ensure the efficacy of the vaccine has not been compromised, five days of temperature logs from the receiving site to ensure proper storage and handling and agree to proper packing and temperature monitoring during the transport process.
+Once the request has been approved and the site has accepted the transfer, the transferring and receiving sites are required to adjust their vaccine inventory to reflect the vaccine transfer within 24 hours.